vanHeemstraSystems/learning-test-driven-development-gilded-rose-kata/300/100/200/200/200/README.md

 # 200 - Additional unit tests

+First of all, create Unit Tests automatically following the instructions given in [How to test legacy code with characterization tests (JavaScript)](https://www.youtube.com/watch?v=2q5PdGdlL8Y).

 Based on the requirements set by the Gilded Rose Kata we will create a unit test for each of those.

 The requirements are: